irwansyahwii/marvel-api-submission/README.md

 ## Cron Characters Downloader
 As stated in the **Caching Strategy** section, the cron needs to run first so it can download all the characters and save it to a file.

+Please put the `production.env` in the root directory so the cron can get the secret keys.
 ```batch
 # install ts-node globally
 $ npm install -g ts-node